What is Heart Failure

 Below you can see a list of conditions that can lead to heart failure include:

-• High blood pressure – this can put extra strain on the heart, which over time can lead to heart failure conditions affecting the heart muscle (cardiomyopathy)
+• High blood pressure – this can put extra strain on the heart, which over time can lead to heart failure conditions affecting the heart muscle (cardiomyopathy).

 Visit the Heart Failure page on the NHS website